 - Inpatient: 282 inpatient psychiatry beds across four hospital sites in Manhattan and 136 addiction beds (418 total inpatient beds).

 - Emergency Services: Three comprehensive psychiatry emergency programs and one psychiatric emergency room.

 - Outpatient: In 2012, there were approximately 300,000 combined psychiatry outpatient visits and 1.3 million methadone maintenance visits.

 - Residents and Fellows: 189 residents and fellows across three adult residency programs, two child & adolescent programs, three psychosomatic medicine programs, two geriatric psychiatry programs, and two addiction psychiatry programs.

-- Faculty: 106 full-time faculty members at Mount Sinai; 60 at St. Luke’s-Roosevelt, and 31 at Beth Israel (197 total full-time faculty).
+- Faculty: 106 full-time faculty members at Mount Sinai; 60 at St. Luke’s-Mount Sinai West, and 31 at Beth Israel (197 total full-time faculty).
 Most will hold academic appointments at Icahn School of Medicine at Mount Sinai.